protocol/research-website/content/posts/202012-arpm-announcement/index.md

 Protocol Labs is currently accepting applications for its Associate Research Program Manager (ARPM) ten-week summer program (2021).
-The ARPM program is an opportunity for undergraduate students to learn to support and grow research programs, drive research initiatives, and engage in meta-research analyses (researching high-level ways to improve the efficacy and impact of research programs).
+The ARPM program is an opportunity for undergraduate students to learn to support and grow research programs, drive research initiatives, and engage in meta-research analyses, exploring high-level ways to improve the efficacy and impact of research programs.

 Running from late June to early September (exact dates negotiable by cohort), the ARPM program is a chance for early-stage researchers to explore alternative career opportunities